Ethosuximide for preventing seizures

 - Pregnancy presents a risk to both the mother with epilepsy and her unborn baby.
 If your daughter has sex, it is essential that she uses adequate contraception to prevent an unplanned pregnancy.

-- The risk of ethosuximide causing harm to an unborn baby is low but your daughter must always speak to her doctor before trying to conceive.
+- The risk of Ethosuximide causing harm to an unborn baby is low but your daughter must speak to her doctor before trying to conceive

-- The oral contraceptive pill can be used safely by women or girls who are taking ethosuximide.
+- The oral contraeptive pill can be used safely by women or girls who are taking Ethosuximide.

 If your child seems to have more seizures than usual, contact your doctor or epilepsy nurse.

 - If your doctor decides to stop a particular medicine, they will discuss this with you.
 They will usually reduce the dose bit by bit.

 - It is best that your child always has the same brand of each medicine, as there may be differences between brands.
 Keep a record of which medicines your child has.

 - Try to give medicines at about the same times each day, to help you remember.

 - Only give this medicine to your child.
 Never give it to anyone else, even if their condition appears to be the same, as this could do harm.